JanHerca/urantiapedia/output/wikijs/en/book/Hinduism/The_Grihya_Sutras/Paraskara_2.md

 3\. [^776].
 Having sprinkled (water) round the fire from left to right, he stands up and puts a piece of wood on (the fire) with (the texts),

-‘To Agni I have brought a piece of wood, to the great _G_âtavedas.
+‘To Agni I have brought a piece of wood, to the great <i>G</i>âtavedas.
 As thou, Agni, art inflamed by wood, thus I am inflamed by life, insight, vigour, offspring, cattle, holy lustre.

 ‘May my teacher be the father of living sons; may I be full of insight, not forgetful (of what I have learned); may I become full of glory, of splendour, of holy lustre, an enjoyer of food.
 Svâhâ! <span id="p308">[<sup><small>p.
 308</small></sup>]</span>